jaimetur/PhotoMigrator/help/5-icloud-takeout.md

 ## Web Interface

-In the Web Interface, use the new `ICLOUD TAKEOUT` tab.
+In the Web Interface, use the new `iCloud Takeout` tab.
-It is placed after `NEXTCLOUD PHOTOS` and before `OTHER FEATURES`.
+It is placed after `GOOGLE TAKEOUT` and before `GOOGLE PHOTOS`.

 Tip:
 - In Docker/Compose deployments, you can pre-fill the input path field with `PHOTOMIGRATOR_DEFAULT_ICLOUD_TAKEOUT_PATH`.